-- 1 The meter is powered on.
+- The meter is powered on.

-- 2 You have entered your operator ID.
+- You have entered your operator ID.

-- 3 You have completed login by touching ✓ and the Main Menu screen is displayed.
+- You have completed login by selecting and the Main Menu screen is displayed.

-- 1 From the Main Menu screen touch Patient Test. - 2 From the Patient Test Menu touch Other Test. - 3 Touch $\frown$ or $\bigtriangledown$ to scroll up or down in the list. - 4 Select the desired test from the display list.
+- 1 From the Main Menu screen touch Patient Test. - 2 From the Patient Test Menu touch Other Test.
+The Other Patient Tests menu list is displayed.

+- 3 Touch ▲ or ▼ to scroll up or down in the list. - 4 Select the desired test from the display list.

-If you need to change an entry, touch ( ) to return to the previous screen.
+If you need to change an entry, touch to return to the previous screen.

-5 Enter or select the Patient ID (see Chapter 3 for more information).
-Touch > to proceed to the next screen.
+5 Enter or select the Patient ID.
+Touch to proceed to the next screen.

 - 6 Use the keypad to enter the date the test was performed.
 For single digit numbers, add a leading zero.
-Touch → to proceed to the next screen. - Use the keypad to enter the time the test was performed.
+Touch ▶ to proceed to the next screen. - 7 Use the keypad to enter the time the test was performed.
 For single digit numbers, add a leading zero.
-Touch (>) to proceed to the next screen.
+Touch to proceed to the next screen.